geraramirezjr/maze-solving-robot/README.md

 [Video file](images/solution.MOV)

 ## System Overview
-System first prompts user to hand draw maze in an indicated region and then captures an image with an ESP32-Cam.
-System then proceeds to process maze into a graph structure and solve with a graph algorithm.
+System first prompts user to hand draw maze in indicated region and then captures image with ESP32-Cam.
+System then processes maze into a graph structure and solves with a graph algorithm.
 Finally, solution is converted into G-code and an Arduino and drawing plotter are used to draw the maze solution path trajectory.

 ![](images/system_overview.png)
 ![](images/maze2_overview.png)